 The gently-sloped summit is a perfect place for a water break or a picnic with spectacular views.
-The departs the northern overlook and retraces its outbound steps to the trailhead, hiking the Beacon Heights Trail in reverse.
+The departs the northern overlook and retraces its outbound steps to the trailhead, hiking the outbound route in reverse.
 The hike reaches the trailhead parking area at just under .8 mile, completing the view-packed adventure.

 More Grandfather Mountain hiking adventures

-Finished the hike to Beacon Heights, and looking for another nearby adventure?
+Looking for another nearby adventure?
 Ascend to outstanding views from the Grandfather Mountain summit, climbing the Grandfather Profile Trail to Calloway Peak.
 Or for a shorter adventure, travel north on the Blue Ridge Parkway to Rough Ridge, a 1.2 mile (round-trip) Tanawha Trail hike to stunning vistas from angular rock outcrops, and some of the Blue Ridge Parkway’s best views.
 And check out our favorite hikes at Grandfather Mountain for even more adventures.